 Harambee is an East African Swahili word meaning “Let’s Pull Together” or “Unity.”
-This year’s theme is “UNITY IN THE COMMUNITY,” encouraging everyone to embrace our differences.
+This year’s theme was “UNITY IN THE COMMUNITY,” encouraging everyone to embrace our differences.

-The festival is a community-based educational and cultural event that was created in the early 1970’s, by the founding members of the Harambee Festival Steering Committee, a group of community-minded citizens who gathered at the Martin Luther King, Jr. Community Center to form an alternative to Halloween.
+The Harambee Festival is a community-based educational and cultural event that was created in the early 1970s, by the founding members of the Harambee Festival Steering Committee, a group of community-minded citizens who gathered at the Martin Luther King, Jr. Community Center to form an alternative to Halloween.
 Their objective was to organize a celebration that would provide a positive, cultural experience for children, youth, and adults.
-For the past forty-three years, that original objective has become quite a success with well over 5,000 people attending annually.
+For the past forty-four years, that original objective has become quite a success with well over 5,000 people attending annually.

 Are you interested in being a vendor or entertainer for the 45th Annual Harambee Festival?
 Send an email to email@example.com.